mattsdni/atlas-db/README.md

 ##### MySQL

-To create a MySQL database server instance, user specify the MySQL member of the DatabaseServer resource.
+To create a MySQL database server instance, users specify the MySQL member of the DatabaseServer resource.

 ```